-- it doesn’t demand a massive budget; and
+- It doesn’t demand a massive budget; and

-- it’s open to photographers of all kinds.
+- It’s open to photographers of all kinds.

-1. Play With High ISO Numbers
+10. Indoor Photography: Playing With High ISO Numbers

 These are the camera settings I used: